 Honu Seafood & Pizza (1295 Front Street, Lahaina, next door to Mala Ocean Tavern).
 Winner of OpenTable.com’s Diner’s Choice Award, Honu serves trendy Pacific Rim, American and Mediterranean cuisine.
 Honu is owned by Chef and author Mark Ellman of Mala Ocean Tavern.
 Honu is a family owned café operated my mark, wife Judy and daughters Ariana and Michelle who mange the restaurant.
 The restaurant sits on the ocean’s edge and boasts a fantastic 180 degree ocean view of the islands of Lanai and Molokai, which is perfect for sunset dining.
 The restaurant is very warm, open and inviting with sleek decor.
 Honu features super fresh seafood from Hawaii as well as seafood from the mainland coastal regions.
 Popular dishes include Ahi bruschetta, shrimp cocktails, Oysters on the half shell, fresh steamed mussels, crab Louie salad, clam chowder, grilled Octopus, whole wok fried fish, pan roasted Quail, whole cracked crab, various seafood sandwiches as well as Naples style thin crust brick oven pizza, including an amazing lobster pizza.
 Honu works with local Framers to obtain the freshest organic ingredients.
 Honufeatures a full bar, over 50 Beers, as well as a wide selection of fine wines.
 The food is fabulous and the service is fair to good.
 The prices are expensive to moderate, which is typical of most Maui ocean front restaurants with views as good as this.

-A few other casual dining places that are popular include Maui Fish & Pasta at Whaler's Village in ka'anapali and the Lahaina Prime Rib & Fish Co. on Front St. in Lahaina which are both popular tourist spot for their oceanfront dining.
+A few other casual dining places that are popular include Koa Seaside Grill on Front Street in Lahaina, and the Lahaina Fish Co. also on Front St. in Lahaina which are both popular tourist spot for their oceanfront dining.
 Lahaina Pizza Company (formerly BJ's Chicago Pizza) on Front Street in Lahaina is the best Pizza in Maui and a great place to dine with kids.
-Cheese Burger in Paradise on Front Street Lahaina serves an excellent burger and has live entertainment.
+Cheese Burger in Paradise on Front Street Lahaina and the shops at wailea serves an excellent burger and has live entertainment.
+Star Noodle in Lahaina is super popular for its Asian food.
+On the water's edge on Front St. in Lahaina, Bubba Gump Shrimp Co. is a family favorite with a great ocean view and reasonable prices.
 Fred's Mexican Cafe in Kihei is a popular spot for Mexican food served in a fun environment.
-Stella Blues in Kihei is an excellent place for relaxing comfort food in a casual atmosphere with live music.
-A fun spot with dinner specials every night and great after hours music is Moose McGillicuddy's Pub & Restaurant located both in Kihei and on Front Street Lahaina.
+A fun spot with dinner specials every night and great after hours music is Moose McGillicuddy's Pub & Restaurant located in Kihei.
+Also in Kihei, the 808 Bistro and Nalu's South Shore Grill both serve great food.
 Kids love Cool Cat Cafe on Front Street which has nightly music and entertainment.
-Pa'ia Fish Market in Pa'ia is a good stop for very casual picnic bench style fresh catch and sandwiches.
-In Ma'alaea visit Buzz's Wharf for its famous shrimp, sea food and great harbor views.
-Tourists love Sorento's on the Beach (Kihei), Five Palms Beach Grill (Kihei & Lahaina), and Black Rock Steak & Seafood at the Sheraton in Kaanapali.
+Pa'ia Fish Market in Pa'ia is a good stop for very casual picnic bench style fresh catch and sandwiches (also with locations in Kihei and Lahaina).
+The Fish Market Maui in North Ka'anapali on the Old Honoapi'ilani Highway is a good place for inexpensive seafood dishes like fish & chips and fish tacos.
+In Kahana you can get a reasonably priced meal with a great ocean front view at the Sands of Kahana Resort's Beach House Restaurant, or enjoy an awesome Burger and local beer at the Maui Brewing Company.
+For great smoked BBQ food at reasonable prices, go to the Iron Imu BBQ at the Napili Shores Resort in Napili.
+Also in Napili you will find Beach Bums BBQ and Island Grill, perfect for casual dining.
+Maui Tacos has multiple locations and serves awesome fish tacos.
+Tourists love Sorento's on the Beach (Kihei), Five Palms Beach Grill (Kihei), and Black Rock Kitchen at the Sheraton in Kaanapali.
 These three favorites are pricey but have great food and have good ocean views.
 You'll find many bargain eats and dining specials around Maui.
 When in Maui, simply ask the locals.